eaasi/user-handbook/source/guide/interface.rst

 .. image:: images/edit_environment_record.png
   :align: center

-.. note:: Enabling "Relative Mouse (Pointerlock)" is highly recommended for most if not all environments.
-It usually allows more accurate mouse movement and input to the emulated system.

-- *Environment can print* allows the EaaSI platform to pass any `PostScript <https://en.wikipedia.org/wiki/PostScript>`_ print jobs from the emulated environment to the host system and convert the print job to a PDF for the user to download from their browser.
-(Requires PostScript drivers to be installed and configured in the emulated operating system)
-- *Relative Mouse (Pointerlock)* allows the EaaSI interface to capture the mouse for use of the emulated operating system only, if the user clicks on the emulation window.
-(Press "Esc" at any time to free the mouse for use in your host system/browser again)
-- *Enable Internet access* allows, if the emulated hardware has been configured correctly, for the emulated system to access the live internet via the host system's network.
-(Requires an emulated network adapter, and compatible hardware and TCP/IP drivers)

 After making any changes to an environment record, be sure to click "Save" at the bottom of the page to save your edits.